DigitalHealthCRCLimited/talent-hub-form/README.md

 # Adaptive Form Design

-## The Challenge
+## The Idea
-I want to create an interactive adaptive form.
+This is an adaptive form.
 The Admin can modify the fields of the form via a csv file (form.csv).
 The appearnce of some fields depened on the answerss to the previose answers.
-The current code is an implementation of such form, how ever, I need a more complex logic for the dependant fields.

-##  Adaptive Form Logic
+##  The current adaptive Form Logic
-We want a two-dimensional adaptive approach that dynamically shows relevant questions based on:
+This is a two-dimensional adaptive approach that dynamically shows relevant questions based on:

 ### 1. **Project Type Categories**
 Different project types require different information: